autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-vehicle.md

 ## 7. Tune parameters for your vehicle & environment

-You may need to tune your parameters depending on the domain in which you will operate your robot.
+You may need to tune your parameters depending on the domain in which you will operate your vehicle.

 If you have any issues or questions, feel free to ask in [Autoware Foundation Discussion](https://github.com/orgs/autowarefoundation/discussions)!